transmission/transmission/docs/rpc-spec.md

 | `fromTracker`  | number     | tr_stat

-`pieces`: A bitfield holding pieceCount flags which are set to 'true' if we have the piece matching that position.
+`pieces`: A bitfield holding `piece_count` flags which are set to 'true' if we have the piece matching that position.
 JSON doesn't allow raw binary data, so this is a base64-encoded string.
 (Source: tr_torrent)

 `priorities`: An array of `tr_torrentFileCount()` numbers.
 Each is the `tr_priority_t` mode for the corresponding file.